There’s a reason that we only show one side of our bedroom. It’s because the rest of it is still a bit of a mess.

 The last step is to assemble the drawers as per Ikea’s instructions.
 Even if the paint has dried completely it will still take a couple of weeks for it to fully cure so you’ll have to be careful not to chip or scratch it while building your drawers.

-They’re such a high quality and really make this chest of drawers feel luxurious and high-quality.
+They’re great quality and really make this chest of drawers feel luxurious and high-quality.
 Our handles are from the brass range but Pushka Home have lots more designs and colours to choose from and I’d definitely recommend popping over there and checking out their amazing range!

 7. Fill & Enjoy!